coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 # Enable edits on sync tables

 !!! warning "Limited alpha"
     This feature is currently only available to a limited group of alpha testers.
+Email [partners@coda.io](mailto:partners@coda.io) to learn more and request access.

 [Sync tables][sync_tables] allow you to pull in data from external applications and sources, but by default these tables are read-only.
 You can make your sync tables more useful by supporting two-way sync, where you allow users to edit the cell values and push the changes back to the data source.